Partial Okounkov bodies and Duistermaat--Heckman measures of non-Archimedean metrics: Introduction

 \subsection{Acknowledgements}

-I benefited a lot from discussions with David Witt Nyström, Chen Jiang, Yi Yao, Jian Xiao, Tamás Darvas, Kewei Zhang and Longke Tang.
-I would like to thank especially Yi Yao for explaining his computations in the toric setting to me and Chen Jiang for providing \cref{ex:mixvol}.
+I benefited a lot from discussions with David Witt Nyström, Chen Jiang, Sébastien Boucksom,Yi Yao, Jian Xiao, Tamás Darvas, Kewei Zhang, Longke Tang and Rémi Reboulet.
+I would like to thank especially Yi Yao for explaining his computations in the toric setting to me, Chen Jiang for providing \cref{ex:mixvol} and Yaxiong Liu for pointing out a number of typos in the arXiv version.

+I also want to express my gratitude to the referees for numerous valuable comments helping to improve this paper in many aspects.